 Try making one this year, so you can ensure you make the most of the season!

 I put together a list of indoor and outdoor activities for adults and kids alike that you can use to fill up your list.

-Summer is finally here!
-Whether you are trying to keep your kids entertained, or are just looking for ways to have a memorable summer, here’s the ultimate list of cheap summer activities.
+So whether you are trying to keep the kids entertained, want summer date night ideas, or are just looking for ways to have a memorable summer with friends, you’ll be inspired by this ultimate list of summer activities.

 This post may contain affiliate links.
 You can view my full disclosure policy here.

 ☀️ Psst!
 Want a free summer bucket list printable to keep track of the fun things you want to do this summer?

 Sign up below to get access to the Vault of Awesome Printables!
 There are bucket lists for every season, plus tons of other helpful printables.

 This frugal summer bucket list is divided up into outdoor and indoor activities.
 So no matter the weather, you’ll find something fun to do!

 Outdoor Summer Activities: